Šlapanice

 Šlapanice (/cs/) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 8,000 inhabitants.
+It has about 7,900 inhabitants.
+The town is located on the Říčka Stream in the Dyje–Svratka Valley.
+The main landmark is the Church of the Assumption of the Virgin Mary.

 Administrative division

 Šlapanice consists of five municipal parts (in brackets population according to the 2021 census):